 These strategies are to be used by carers/staff when a person starts to become anxious, aroused or distressed.

-We carry out skilled assessment in order to understand probable reasons why an individual presents behaviours of concern, what predicts their occurrence and what factors maintain and sustain them (this area of assessment is often referred to as a functional assessment).
+We carry out skilled assessment in order to understand probable reasons why an individual may use behaviour to support their communication, what predicts their occurrence and what factors maintain and sustain them (this area of assessment is often referred to as a functional assessment).
 This requires consideration of a range of contextual factors including personal constitutional factors, mental and physical health, communication skills and the person’s ability to influence the world around them.
 Patterns of behaviour provide important data and a skilled analysis enables key areas of un-met need to be understood.
 In addition to the functional assessment, we are able to provide a psychologically informed formulation of the individual’s needs which draws upon different theories and empirically supported theoretical approaches.

 These plans are drawn up by taking into account all past, present and future risks.
 We are fully aware that as well as static risk, there are also dynamic risk factors and these are likely to change over time as an individual changes.
 We therefore utilise an approach called scenario planning and where suitable use empirically proven risk assessment tools that include static risk tools and those classed as structured clinical judgement.
 Some of the tools we may use include the HCR-20 version 3 and the RSVP.